Jaa2105/tamagotchy-y-array/README.md

 4.The game ends if you choose to exit or if your Pokémon's health reaches zero.

 ## 📌 Future Improvements
--Implement Experience Points (XP) and evolution systems.
+- Implement Experience Points (XP) and evolution systems.

--Add more interaction types (such as Pokémon battles).
+- Add more interaction types (such as Pokémon battles).

--Implement a Save System to persist the Pokémon's state between sessions.
+- Implement a Save System to persist the Pokémon's state between sessions.

 ## 🤝 Contributing
 Contributions are welcome!
 If you'd like to improve this project, please fork the repository, create a new branch, and submit a pull request. 😊